 Fruits and vegetables are a great source of fiber and some, like berries, are high in free radical–fighting antioxidants.
 The anthocyanin pigment which gives berries their red to purple colour is a great antioxidant and can also be found in different varieties of vegetables too such as purple cauliflower and red cabbage.

 5. Supplement with antioxidants

 If you’re over the age of 35 or have been flagged with low-quality sperm or eggs, you’ll want to boost your antioxidant supply.
-CoQ10, L-Carnitine and Vitamin E are all mighty antioxidants that can improve egg and sperm quality—and you can find all three in each daily sachet of Bird&Be’s The Power Prenatal for females and The Power Prenatal for males.
+CoQ10, L-Carnitine and Vitamin E are all mighty antioxidants that can improve egg and sperm quality—and you can find all three in each daily sachet of Bird&Be’s The Powers for Females and The Powers for Males.

 CoQ10 works its magic directly in your mitochondria, those cellular batteries that take fuel and churn out cell energy.
 CoQ10 helps the mitochondria pump out more energy (eggs and sperm needs lots of energy to do their jobs), while also providing antioxidant protection to prevent mitochondria from getting damaged.

 L-Carnitine is an antioxidant that helps shuttle the CoQ10 into the mitochondria so they can get to work.
 Preconception supplementation with L-Carnitine has been shown to improve egg development and egg quality.

 Vitamin E is a great antioxidant for eggs, sperm, uteruses, and penile blood flow.
 It helps protect against blood vessel damage and plaque buildup in the arteries.
 Better penile blood flow means more effective erections and ejaculation, and in the uterus, it means better conditions for implantation.